What Is Negligence in Texas?

 1. Duty of Care

-For example, a landlord must provide tenants with a safe, hygienic space that adheres to fire safety laws.
-A truck driver must follow the safety regulations to prevent a trucking accident.
-A property owner must clean up spills and address walking hazards in a timely manner.
-The specific nature of this duty of care varies depending on the circumstances of each personal injury lawsuit.
+For example, a landlord must provide tenants with a safe and hygienic space that complies withย fireย safety laws.
+A truck driver must follow the safety regulations to prevent aย trucking accident.
+A property owner must clean up spills and address walking hazards promptly.
+The specific nature of this duty of care varies depending on the circumstances of each personal injury lawsuit.ย

 2. Breach of Duty

-Once the plaintiff establishes a duty of care, they must show that the defendant breached the duty.
+Once the plaintiff establishes a duty of care, they must show that the defendantย breached the duty.
 In other words, the defendant failed to act reasonably and responsibly.
-Courts must decide if the defendant should have been more careful and responsible based on how a reasonable person would act.
-Some breaches of duty are clear, like drinking and driving.
-But other breaches, like merging onto a highway incorrectly, may be less obvious.
-Breaches may also occur through inaction, such as failing to fix a broken set of stairs.
+Courts mustย determine whether the defendant should haveย exercised greater care and responsibility, considering how a reasonable person would act under similar circumstances.ย Some breaches of duty are clear, like drinking and driving.
+However, other breaches, such as merging onto a highway incorrectly, may be less obvious.
+Breaches may also occur through inaction, such as failing to fix a broken set of stairs.ย

 3. Causation